On this page:

 From 1 January 2016, certain New Zealand Special Category Visa (SCV) holders have been eligible for HELP loans.
 New Zealand SCV holders will be eligible for a HELP loan if they:

-- hold a current SCV under the Migration Act 1958
+- hold a current SCV under the Migration Act 1958; and

-- first began to be usually resident in Australia at least 10 years ago as a dependent child aged under 18 years
+- first began to be usually resident in Australia at least 10 years before the test date, and at that time were a dependent child aged under 18 years; and

-- have been physically present in Australia for at least eight out of the past 10 years (meaning they first arrived at least 10 years ago as a dependent minor), and 18 months out of the past two years; and
+- have been physically present in Australia for at least eight out of the past 10 years, and 18 months out of the past two years; and

 31.5 - FEE-HELP course requirements